Configure your Okta tenant as an Identity Provider

 - Copy the displayed Token Value in a safe place before clicking Ok, got it

 Warning: Once you close the pop-up window, you can never display the token value again!
 Please ensure you copy the token to a safe, secure location (such as a password manager or secure note database) for future reference.

-In your browser, navigate to the Access Gateway Admin UI and login as an administrator.
+- In your browser, navigate to the Access Gateway Admin UI and login as an administrator.

 - Click the Identity Providers pane.